 |antenna rotation:||12 or 15 rpm|

-The antenna fed by a group of feed horns is a double curved parablic reflector generating a cosecant squared pattern.
+The antenna fed by a group of feed horns is a double curved parablic reflector generating a cosecant-squared pattern.
 The polarisation is (selectable) horizontal linear or circular.
 The transmitted waveform is a code agility phase code modulated pulse.
-The final stage of the transmitter is a Travelling Wave Tube.
+The final stage of the transmitter is a Traveling Wave Tube.

 Pluto is often a part of the Mobile Automatic Reporting Station MARS-402, that consists of the Pluto radar sensor, an operation section (incl. communications subsystem) and power supply.
 A reduced-range version of Pluto (50 … 60 km) is used to supply surveillance data for the Spada air defence system.
 Its antenna rotates with 30 rpm then.